-Let me begin by mentioning that Dorothy Day had a special link with the place of our meeting, having been a Benedictine oblate of this monastery.
+Let me begin by mentioning that Dorothy Day had a special link with the place of our meeting, Portsmouth Abbey, having been a Benedictine oblate of this community.
 The connection was made thanks to her friend and fellow oblate Ade Bethune, the Catholic Worker’s principle artist for decades.
 It was Ade who designed the widely-recognized symbol of the Catholic Worker movement — Christ embracing two workers — and did countless illustrations for the paper, many of them during the years she was teaching art here at the priory school.
 I understand Ade is buried in the monastic cemetery and hope to visit her grave later today.

 Can you think of a word that describes a person who devoted much of her life to being with people many of us cross the street to avoid?
 Who for half a century did her best to make sure they didn’t go hungry or freeze on winter nights?
 Who went to Mass every day until her legs couldn’t take her that far, at which point communion was brought to her?
 Who prayed every day for friend and enemy alike and whose prayers, some are convinced, had miraculous results?
 Who went to confession every week?
 Who was devoted to the rosary?
 Who lived in community with the down-and-out for nearly half-a-century?
 Whose main goal in life was to follow Christ and to see him in the people around her?